 Figure 1: Main splash screen of the program.
 There are three check boxes of DICOM attributes that can be changed in the top left and three checkboxes for Modalities to change in the top right.

 Users can select any or all the options in the upper left: Frame of Reference, Series Instance UID, and Study Instance UID, as well as specify which modalities they would like to change: CT, 4DCT, MR, and/or PET images.
-The specification of modalities is beneficial when multiple modalities are located within the same folder.4
+The specification of modalities is beneficial when multiple modalities are located within the same folder.

+Users may wish to change both the Frame of Reference UID and Series Instance UID if multiple registrations are required.
+For example, when registering a PET/CT to a new simulation scan, it can be useful to register both about the nasal cavity and also about the neck region.
+Two rigid registrations are sometimes not possible (within RayStation 10A4), and so having two distinct image sets which each has a unique registration can be advantageous to the physician during the delineation process.

+New DICOM UIDs are generated using the FellowOak4 C# package.

 4DCT Registrations